AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-5-14.md

 ---
 title: "Introduction to Express.js Framework"
-description: "Express.js is the most popular, minimal, and flexible web framework for Nodejs.
-These notes cover what Express.js is, why we need it over vanilla Nodejs, how it simplifies server development, and the fundamental concepts like routing, middleware, and the request/response lifecycle."
+description: "Express.js is the most popular, minimal, and flexible web framework for NodeJs.
+These notes cover what Express.js is, why we need it over vanilla NodeJs, how it simplifies server development, and the fundamental concepts like routing, middleware, and the request/response lifecycle."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-09-15"
 datePublished: "2025-09-15"